Wander past crop fields and cow pastures at the country’s oldest continuously operating farm.

 Enjoy your wedding, rehearsal dinner, special occasion, or corporate event at Appleton Farms, America’s oldest working farm in Ipswich, MA.
 Use our 1,000 acres of pastures, barns, and farm fields as the back drop for your special event that can either be tented or simply gorgeous under our big skies and bright stars.
 Appleton Farms offers its recently renovated “Old House”, bluestone patio, tented outdoor kitchen, and surrounding grounds for parties up to 250 people.
 Other options offered on the farm include renting the house or grounds for smaller retreats, wedding showers, and baby showers or organizing a private culinary class in our state-of-the-art teaching kitchen.
 Please contact Kathryn Garry to schedule your visit by calling 978.356.5728 or email email@example.com.

 We welcome photographers on the property, but please be aware that this is a public space and there may be programs or events running at the same time.
-We require that all photographers holding photo shoots are Trustees Members and check in with staff before using the property.
-Photographers are not allowed to set up equipment that interferes with farm operations or public use and enjoyment of the property.
-Using the inside of any barns for photos is not allowed.
-Please call the farm office at 978.356.5728 or stop by the Farm Store to become a Trustees member.
+We require that all photographers holding photo shoots complete our Photography Use agreement, pay our photography fees prior to meeting clients on the property, and wear their Appleton Photographers lanyard when on the property.
+Photographers are not allowed to set up equipment that interferes with farm operations or shoot inside of any of our barns, buildings or structures.
+Please call the farm office at 978.356.5728 x4110 for more information.

 Essex National Heritage Area